 Examples of scientific research related to forest conservation and protection

 - Managing forests for marten – Canadian Forest Service researchers are studying the effects of forest management practices on marten habitat in Ontario and Newfoundland & Labrador.
 This research has been used to help land managers make planning decisions that will protect the species in managed forests.

 - Birds in boreal forests – Canadian Forest Service scientists have found that harvesting practices that mimic natural disturbances can benefit birds and other wildlife.
 As a result, many forest companies have moved toward adopting harvesting practices that emulate natural disturbances.

-- Woodland caribou – Canadian Forest Service researchers and other scientists are conducting a large field study to see how disturbances in forests affect woodland caribou.
+- Woodland caribou, boreal population – Canadian Forest Service researchers and other scientists are conducting a large field study to see how disturbances in forests affect boreal caribou.
 Information from the study will contribute to management decisions aimed at protecting the species in managed forests across Canada.

 - Riparian zones – Canadian Forest Service researchers have begun long-term studies into the importance of riparian areas in boreal and temperate forests.
 These studies have influenced management decisions related to harvesting along streams and rivers.

 - Boreal synthesis research papers (2013–2015) – Canadian Forest Service researchers have been assessing the state of Canada’s boreal zone by reviewing scientific literature.
 The results have been published in a series of papers on topics such as climate change, biodiversity, carbon and water resources.